wasmCloud/wasmcloud.com/docs/reference/glossary.md

 The following is a glossary of important or frequently used terms.
 These terms may have meanings or assumed context outside wasmCloud, and so these definitions should help to clarify how wasmCloud defines them.

+### Built-in provider

+Built-in providers are functionalities exposed by the wasmCloud host, such that the host itself can fulfull a component's imports on certain interfaces.
+Built-in providers may be linked with components.
+This limited set of functions for capabilities such as **logging** represents wasmCloud's **trusted compute base**.

+For more information, see [**Providers**](/docs/concepts/providers).

 ### Capability

 An abstraction for a given functionality (such as key-value storage or connection over HTTP), usually facilitated by a provider.
 For this reason, [providers](#provider) are sometimes called "capability providers."